yesworkflow-org/yw-prototypes/README.md

 - [maven.apache.org/download.cgi](http://maven.apache.org/download.cgi)

-### Repository directory layout
+### Project directory layout

 YesWorkflow adopts the default organization of source code, resources, and tests as defined by Maven.
 See [maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) for more information.
 The most important directories are listed below:

 Directory | Description
 ----------| -----------
-src/main/java | Source code built and packaged for distribution. src/main/resources | Resource files available to production code. src/test/java | Source code for unit and functional tests.
+src/main/java | Source code to be built and packaged for distribution. src/main/resources | Resource files to be packaged with production code. src/test/java | Source code for unit and functional tests.
 Not included in packaged distributions. src/test/resources | Resource files available to tests.
-Not included in packaged distributions. target | Destination directory for packaged distributions (jar files) built by maven. target/classes | Compiled java classes for source code under src/main/java. target/test-classes | Compiled java classes for test code under src/test/java. target/dependency | Resolved dependencies (automatically downloaded jars).
+Not included in packaged distributions. target | Destination directory for packaged distributions (jar files) built by maven. target/classes | Compiled java classes for source code found under src/main/java. target/test-classes | Compiled java classes for test code found under src/test/java. target/dependency | Automatically resolved and downloaded dependencies (jars) that will be included in the standalone distribution.

 ### Building and testing with maven